-Body image and appreciation is relevant across our lives from youth through to later life.
+Body image and appreciation is relevant across our lives, from youth through to later life.
 The proportion of women in the British Social Attitudes Survey saying they were satisfied with their appearance was similar among those aged 18–34 and those over 65 (6).
-This was similar in our survey, where 30% of adults aged 18–24 reported feeling ‘satisfied’ because of their body image in the last year, compared to 24% of adults aged 55+.
+This was similar to our survey, where 30% of adults aged 18–24 reported feeling ‘satisfied’ because of their body image in the last year, compared to 24% of adults aged 55+.

 How does body image link to mental health?

 Body image concerns are not a mental health problem in and of itself; however, they can be a risk factor for mental health problems.
 Research has found that higher body dissatisfaction is associated with a poorer quality of life and psychological distress (8), a higher likelihood of depression symptoms (9,10) and the risk of unhealthy eating behaviours and eating disorders (10,11).
 Conversely, body satisfaction and appreciation have been linked to better overall wellbeing (12) and fewer unhealthy dieting behaviours (5,13).

 This is reflected in our survey, where just over one-third of adults said they felt anxious (34%) or depressed (35%) because of their body image, and just over one in eight (13%) experienced suicidal thoughts or feelings because of concerns about their body image.
 In a second new survey conducted by the Mental Health Foundation with YouGov in March 2019 of 1,118 GB teenagers aged 13–19, 40% felt worried, 37% felt upset, and 31% felt ashamed about their body image.

 One in eight adults experienced suicidal thoughts or feelings because of concerns about their body image.